sniporbob/PiRaTN/README.md

-# PiATAK
+# PiRaTN
-Services, timers, and configuration for PiATAK.
+Services, timers, and configuration for Pi Radio TNC Network.

 This setup will allow position updates, broadcast map markers, and geochat messages to be sent over radio.
 A crude ascii diagram of the network is: